 Scans come in all shapes and sizes.
 Almost anything can be scanned against anything.
-An additional difficulty is that, in practice, the number of scan points in the scan cannot be known in advance since it is possible that a scan may be interrupted or terminated before its planned number of observations.
+An additional consideration is that, in practice, the final number of scan points in the scan cannot be known in advance since it is possible that a scan may be interrupted or terminated before its planned number of observations.
 Thus, it is a challenge to standardize a scan.
-NeXus solves these difficulties through a couple of conventions and the use of a HDF5 feature called unlimited dimensions.
-With the HDF5 unlimited dimensions feature, one axis of the data is allowed to expand without limit and the size of a data array does not need to be declared in advance.
+NeXus addresses this challenge through use of HDF5 unlimited dimensions and additional conventions as described below.
+With the HDF5 unlimited dimensions feature, one axis of the data is allowed to expand without limit.
+Thus, the size of a data array does not need to be declared in advance.
 Data can be appended to an array along the unlimited dimension as required.